DanielAvinoam/TheSubZeroProject/README.md

 ---
 ### The Shellcodes
 Before catching the launched chrome process, let's see how the shellcode works and launches the process in the first place.
-The shellcode was written with the help of [this](https://nytrosecurity.com/2019/06/30/writing-shellcodes-for-windows-x64/) Nytro Security tutorial, that covers the basics of x64 assembly and how to find the addresses of API functions at runtime.
+The shellcode was written with the help of [this Nytro Security](https://nytrosecurity.com/2019/06/30/writing-shellcodes-for-windows-x64/) tutorial, that covers the basics of x64 assembly and how to find the addresses of API functions at runtime.
-In short, the shellcode starts with the parsing of the process' `PEB` (retrieved via the `GS` register) and finding the base address of `kernel32.dll` from the structure's lists:
+In short, the shellcode starts by parsing the process' `PEB`  structure (retrieved via the `GS` register) and finding the base address of `kernel32.dll` from the structure's lists:
 ```assembly
 ; Parse PEB and find kernel32